ChatFAQ/ChatFAQ/doc/source/modules/back/index.rst

 Riddler's documentation
 ===================================

-This project hold the [FSM](riddler/apps/fsm/lib/__init__.py) (Finite State Machine) and the Broker of the Riddler project, it can be considered the Back-end of riddler.
+This project hold the :ref:`FSM <FSM Core>` (Finite State Machine) and the Broker of the Riddler project, it can be considered the Back-end of riddler.

-It also serves a very simple dummy [Front-end](riddler/back/riddler/apps/broker/templates/chat/index.html) just as an example of a WS connection to the backend from a custom widget.

 Prerequisites
 --------------------------